Hamzaiftikhar01/Django-Learning-/README.md

 ## 5. Instant Admin Interface Integration
 Django's admin site integrates seamlessly with the built-in authentication models.
 Without writing any extra code, you get a fully functional, secure web interface to manage users, reset/change passwords, assign permissions, and group users together.

+## 6. User Registration

+Learn how to create new users securely using Django's UserCreationForm, including password validation and account creation.